vatpac-technology/pilot-procedures/docs/radio-telephony/airwork.md

     **OIT**: "Cleared to operate within a 5nm radius of PEGSU, A080 to A100, OIT"

 ## Practice Instrument Approaches
 The area of operations definition above is generally sufficient for conducting practice instrument approaches OCTA.
-In CTA, it is generally easier for ATC if you can provide more detail about the intendeed approach.
+In CTA, it is generally easier for ATC if you can provide more detail about the intended approach.

 !!! example
     **UNF**: "UNF request the YSRI ILS approach runway 28 to the minima"